simon01239/ada/index.md

 ## Research questions
 1. How much does the political scenario in some hot topics (migration, climate change, EU, gender discrimination, drug legalization, russian politician) change from one country to another?
 Why is that?
-2. Considering rigth-hand parties (AfD(Germany), Lega Nord(Italy), Front National(France), PiS(Poland), UKIP(UK)), how much do their opinions differ compared to a party with similar political orientation from another country?
+2. Considering rigth-hand parties (AfD(Germany), Lega Nord(Italy), Front National(France), PiS(Poland)), how much do their opinions differ compared to a party with similar political orientation from another country?
 3. How do the important politicans of these parties positioning themselves over topics (migration, climate change, EU, gender discrimination, drug legalization, russian politician)?